OH Ohio Unemployment EligibilityUpdated May 23, 2017 Unemployment

 Check Your Eligibility

 - Benefit Accuracy Measurement – All claims made for unemployment are subject to audit to measure the accuracy of the benefits a person will receive.
-Randomly selected unemployment claims are checked for accuracy by the U.S. Department of Labor.
+Randomly selected Ohio unemployment claims are checked for accuracy by the U.S. Department of Labor.

 - Combined Wage Claim – If you worked in more than one state during your base period, you can possibly combine wages from both states for a greater benefit amount.

 - Disaster Unemployment Assistance – If you do not qualify for Ohio unemployment benefits, you may still be able to collect benefits if your unemployment is cause by a federally declared disaster.

 - Interstate Claim – If your base period of employment was in Ohio, but you are now living and seeking work in another state, you may file Ohio unemployment interstate claims.